mgifford/drupal-security/src/drupal.rst

 (such as Views) have separate administration screens that can also be disabled in a production environment.
 They are absolutely required when building the site, but can be disabled when they are not in use.
-It is always a good practice to see if there are any unnecessary modules can be disabled on your site.
+It is always a good practice to see if there are any unnecessary modules that can be disabled on your site.
 This also offers performance benefits.
 Views is an incredibly powerful query building tool.
-Because of that, it is important that all Views have explicit access permissions set at ``/admin/build/views``
+Because of that, it is important that all Views have explicit access permissions set at ``/admin/build/views`` .

 3) Errors
 ---------